tarwn/lessthandot-hugo/blogs/content/posts/2009-12-07-comms-for-kbay.md

 </p>

 <p style="text-indent: 30pt;">
-  The &#8220;GetLoggingReplacement&#8221; is a block we use to replace chunks of text we don&#8217;t want to log.
+  The “GetLoggingReplacement” is a block we use to replace chunks of text we don't want to log.
 For instance, if the request contains large binary blocks (like uploading files) or sensitive information, we can set up string manipulations here to remove those items from the serialized request before it gets logged.
 This sub is usually overridden by the derived classes to add more method specific replacements.
 </p>

 ### Until Next Time

 <p style="text-indent: 30pt;">
   The projects continue to pile up.
-Everyone is trying to wrap stuff up before the holidays and new year, so I&#8217;ve got a lot on my plate.
-As I get more time, I&#8217;ll try to put up more on some of the other technical tricks we used inside of Silverlight.
+Everyone is trying to wrap stuff up before the holidays and new year, so I've got a lot on my plate.
+As I get more time, I'll try to put up more on some of the other technical tricks we used inside of Silverlight.
 But this communication system, in conjunction with our Logging system, Unit tests, and having 2 developers on each project has dramatically helped us cut down on development time, reduce released bugs, and improved user acceptance of the applications.
 </p>

 -Rick